varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the editor: sub-columns is not reflected in PDF formats
 ..
 A temporary solution is using bold in the first column

-.. csv-table:: Table :counter:`tables`: Data model in VCS
+.. csv-table:: Table :counter:`table`: Data model in VCS
    :name: Database in VCS
    :delim: ,
    :stub-columns: 1